What Are Dividends – and How Do You Find Good Ones?

 Here’s what actually matters:

 Dividend history.
-How long has the company been paying – and has it been increasing?
+How long has the company been paying, and has it been increasing?
 Look for companies that have paid and ideally increased their dividends for at least ten consecutive years.
-Companies that have raised dividends for 25+ consecutive years are called Dividend Aristocrats – a good starting list for beginners.
+Companies that have raised dividends for 25 or more consecutive years are called Dividend Aristocrats, there are 69 of them as of 2026, and they must also be S&P 500 members.
+Go back even further and you get Dividend Kings, a smaller group of just over 50 companies that have raised their dividend for 50 straight years or more, through every recession in living memory.
+Both lists are a good starting point for beginners looking for proven, durable payers rather than a stock that just happens to look cheap right now.

 Dividend growth rate.
 A stock yielding 2.5% that grows its dividend 8% per year will pay you far more in 10 years than a static 5% yield.
 Growth matters as much as current income.